DIRACGrid/DIRAC/docs/source/AdministratorGuide/ServerInstallations/tornadoComponentsLogs.rst

   [SERVICE] where we describe our json parser (from dirac Json log backend) [INPUT] where we describe dirac components log file and the way it will be parsed (json) [FILTER] where we apply modifications to parsed data, for example adding a levelname "DEV" whenever logs are not well formatted, typically "print" in code, or adding fields like hostname to know from which host logs are coming, but also more complex treatments like in dirac.lua script (described later)
-  [OUTPUT] where we describe formatted logs destination, here, we have stdout, files on disks and elasticsearch.
+  [OUTPUT] where we describe formatted logs destination, here, we have stdout, files on disks and opensearch.

 dirac-parsers.conf::